urbanspectra-nyc/polylingo/README.md

 - [Public Web Demo](https://uni-lingo.herokuapp.com/)
   - Connect and review supported languages.
-    - ??: How to add supported language.
+    - How to add supported language?
 What kinds of English?
-    - ??: How to peruse world languages.
+    - How to peruse world languages?

   - Login as Guest.
 Register.
-    - ??: Instructor or Student
+    - Registration Data Point: Instructor or Student
-    - ??: Gmail ID
+    - Registration Data Point: Gmail ID
-    - ??: Batch Pre-Registrations
+    - Registration Data Point: Geographical (x,y)
-    - ??: Native Language
+    - Registration Data Point: Native Language

+    - Instructor Registration Options: Faculty Interests = SET ('curriculum design', 'instruction', 'assessment')
+    - Instructor Registration Options: Batch Pre-Registration

   - Choose Languages Of Interest.
-    - ??: How to select tracks and lessons.
+    - How to select tracks and lessons?
-    - ??: How to create new tracks and lessons.
+    - How to create new tracks and lessons?
+    - How to gamify new tracks and lessons?
+    - How to add social learning features?

   - Logout.
 Login.
     - ??: Invite To Demo = Feature@Tag:Release => Scheduled?